somyadipghosh/FakeBuster/README.md

+README FILE

-# 🕵️‍♂️ Project: FakeBuster – Real-Time Deepfake & Fake News Detector
+# 🕵‍♂ Project: FakeBuster – Real-Time Deepfake & Fake News Detector

 ## 🚀 Overview
 FakeBuster is a browser extension and web tool that detects deepfakes and misinformation in real-time.
 Users can scan videos, images, or news articles as they browse online and get instant feedback on whether the content is manipulated or fake.